budescode/dash-templates-hub/README.md

 Contributions are welcome.
 If you've rebuilt an admin template in Dash and want it included:

-1. Fork the repo
+1. Fork the repo.
-2. Add your dashboard in its own directory with a `requirements.txt` and basic `README.md`
+2. Add your dashboard in its own directory with a `requirements.txt` and basic `README.md` for the repo.
-3. Open a pull request
+3. Open a pull request.

 Please keep each dashboard self-contained and runnable with `python app.py`.